Southern elephant seal: Description

 The southern elephant seal is distinguished from the northern elephant seal (which does not overlap in range with this species) by its greater body mass and a shorter proboscis.
 The southern males also appear taller when fighting, due to their tendency to bend their backs more strongly than the northern species.
-This species may also exhibit the greatest sexual dimorphism of any mammal in terms of mass ratio, with males typically five to six times heavier than females.
-On average female southern elephant seals weigh 350 to 900 kg and measure 2.6 to 3 m long, whereas bulls can range from 1500 to 3700 kg and grow to 4.2 to 5.8 m in length.
+This species may also exhibit the greatest sexual dimorphism of any mammal in terms of mass ratio, with males typically four to five times heavier than females.
+On average female southern elephant seals weigh 350 to 900 kg and measure 2.6 to 3 m long, whereas adult bulls can range from 3000 to 3700 kg and grow to 4.6 to 5.8 m in length if including rear flippers.
 For comparison, among the northern elephant seal and the sperm whale (Physeter macrocephalus)—two other large marine mammals that are highly sexual dimorphic by size—males typically outweigh females by a factor of three to four.

 Southern elephant seal size also varies regionally.
 Studies have indicated elephant seals from South Georgia are around 30% heavier and 10% longer on average than those from Macquarie Island.
-The record-sized bull, shot in Possession Bay, South Georgia, on 28 February 1913, measured 6.85 m long and was estimated to weigh 5000 kg, although it was only partially weighed piecemeal.
+The record-sized bull, shot in Possession Bay, South Georgia, on 28 February 1913, measured 6.5024 m long when flensed however no documented length with blubber, and no current reliable estimations of body mass in the massive male, the biggest directly documented weight of a male elephant seal was 4357 pounds and 13 ft and 4 inches long.
 The maximum size of a female is 1000 kg and 3.7 m.

 A southern elephant seal's eyes are large, round, and black.
 The width of the eyes, and a high concentration of low-light pigments, suggest sight plays an important role in the capture of prey.
 Like all seals, elephant seals have hind limbs whose ends form the tail and tail fin.
 Each of the "feet" can deploy five long, webbed fingers.
 This agile dual palm is used to propel water.
 The pectoral fins are used little while swimming.
 While their hind limbs are unfit for locomotion on land, elephant seals use their fins as support to propel their bodies.
-They are able to propel themselves quickly (as fast as 8 km/h) in this way for short-distance travel, to return to water, to catch up with a female, or to chase an intruder.
+They are able to propel themselves quickly (as fast as 10 km/h) in this way for short-distance travel, to return to water, to catch up with a female, or to chase an intruder.

 Pups are born with fur and are completely black.
-Their coats are unsuited to water, but protect infants by insulating them from the cold air.
-The first moulting accompanies weaning.
-After moulting, the coats may turn grey and brown, depending on the thickness and moisture of hair.
+Their coats are unsuited to water but protect infants by insulating them from the cold air.
+The first molting accompanies weaning.
+After molting, the coats may turn grey and brown, depending on the thickness and moisture of hair.
 Among older males, the skin takes the form of a thick leather which is often scarred.

 Like other seals, the vascular system of elephant seals is adapted to the cold; a mixture of small veins surround arteries, capturing heat from them.
 This structure is present in extremities such as the hind legs.